Travel Forecast & Tips

 - Create or join a carpool.

 - Consider taking a bus or van to the mountains and leave the driving to someone else.

 (mid-June through mid-September)

-Sunday EB – According to historical data, in June/July the traffic starts to build between Noon and 1:00 pm, but in August the pattern is for congestion to start by 11:00 a.m.
-The peak of traffic is consistently at 4:00 pm all summer long.
+Sunday eastbound – According to historical data, traffic starts to build by 11:00 a.m.
+The peak of traffic is pretty consistently between 2:00 and 4:00 pm all summer long.
 With folks trying to enjoy every bit of daylight in the mountains, the traffic typically doesn’t diminish until sometimes 7:00-8:00 p.m.
 Consider staying in the mountains for dinner, or spend Sunday night and head back to the Front Range early Monday morning.